alovajs/alova/README.md

 | Server-side request governance (rate limit / retry / distributed) | ✅ alova is almost the only choice |
 | OpenAPI → type-safe code + AI-friendly API knowledge | ✅ Pair with `worma` (works out of the box with alova) |

+Not sure alova is right for you?
+Read [When should you NOT use alova?](https://alova.js.org/about/comparison) for the honest reverse list before you commit.

 ## Is there any difference?

 Unlike libraries such as `@tanstack/react-query`, `swrjs`, and `ahooks`'s `useRequest`, alova aims to make API integration very easy and efficient, while maintaining more efficient data interaction and bringing a smoother experience to users.

+For the same paginated list, React Query needs roughly 25 lines while alova's `usePagination` takes about 5 — see the [no-BS comparison](https://alova.js.org/about/comparison).

 > You can also check [Comparison with other request libraries](https://alova.js.org/about/comparison) to learn more about the differences of alova.